University accommodation room offer terms and conditions

 Room inspections will take place once a term to check maintenance, health and safety and hygiene.
-You will be notified of checks a week in advance.
+You will normally be notified of checks at least a week in advance.

 Continued negligence to maintain cleanliness to a satisfactory standard in any area of the accommodation may result in disciplinary action.